Alitretinoin (On the skin)

 Warnings While Using This Medicine

-- Alitretinoin may make the areas on your skin where you use the medicine more sensitive to sunlight.
-Avoid exposing the treated areas on your skin to sunlight, a sunlamp, or tanning booths.
+- Alitretinoin may make your skin more sensitive to sunlight.
+Do not expose the treated areas of your skin to sunlight, a sunlamp, or a tanning booth.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 If you notice these less serious side effects, talk with your doctor: